Henry Robinson (spy): Comintern

+Between 1924 and 1928, Robinson was director of the AM-Apparat of the KPD for Central and Eastern Europe which involved extensive travel between Germany, France and Low Countries.
+Between 1928 and 1930, Robinson assisted General Honoré Muraille, Chief of Soviet espionage in France.

-From about 1930, both worked for the intelligence service of the Comintern, which later merged with the Red Army's GRU intelligence service, and the Young Communist International.
-Robinson became the section leader for Switzerland, France, and Great Britain.
+From about 1930, both Robinson and his wife worked for the intelligence service of the Comintern (OMS), which later merged with the Red Army's GRU intelligence service, and the Young Communist International.

+GRU

+In 1933, Robinson was recruited into Soviet Red Army intelligence by Oscar Stigga on the orders of Yan Karlovich Berzin.
+He became the chief of BB Apparat of the KPD in France, reporting to the 4th Directorate of Red Army intelligence.
+Robinson, now working under the pseudonym "Harry" conducted espionage operations to collect military intelligence in Germany, France and the UK.

+From December 1935, Robinson became the deputy to the resident in Germany Oscar Stigga.
+In 1936, Robinson moved to Paris, where he supplied intelligence to the Soviet Military attaché at the Soviet embassy.
+While he was there, he was in contact with Maria Josefovna Poliakova and Rachel Dübendorfer in Geneva, Switzerland where he liaised between groups in France, Switzerland and the Great Britain.

+In November 1937, Robinson became the main resident for Switzerland, France, and Great Britain when Stigga returned to the Soviet Union.
 Schabbel maintained links to Berlin and, through the Soviet commercial agency there, provided communications to Moscow until June 1941.

-In 1936, Robinson moved to Paris, where he worked with the Soviet Military attaché at the Soviet embassy.
-While he was there, he was in contact with Maria Josefovna Poliakova and Rachel Dübendorfer in Geneva, Switzerland where he liaised between groups in France, Switzerland and the Great Britain.

-During the period he was in Paris, another agent, who was not identified was running his own espionage network in France and the United Kingdom.
+During the period he was in Paris, another agent, who was not identified was running his own espionage network in France and Great Britain.
 British intelligence gave the unknown agent the moniker HARRY II.
-HARRY II was responsible for an agent in Great Britain, known as Ernst David Weiss who had been recruited in 1932.
-In May 1936, HARRY II introduced Weiss to two other Soviet agents who worked at the Royal Aircraft Establishment in Farnborough, Hampshire.
-In the same period, HARRY II introduced Weiss to Germaine Schneider a courier for the Soviet espionage network run by Leopold Trepper in France, Belgium and the Low Countries.
-In 1937, the unknown agent Harry II handed his espionage network in the Great Britain over to Robinson.
-Robinson arranged with Weiss to meet him in Jersey.
-During 1938 Robinson visited the Great Britain several times to meet other agents.
-He also visited Belgium and Switzerland for the same purpose during 1938.
+HARRY II was responsible for an agent in Great Britain, known as Ernest David Weiss who had been recruited in 1932.
+In 1937, the unknown agent Harry II handed his espionage network in Great Britain over to Robinson.

 From 1940, Robinson had been promoted to head of the AM Apparat for Western Europe.
 Robinson ran an espionage network, known as group Harry, whose remit was to collect intelligence from French military and political groups, from within the Deuxième Bureau and within Vichy intelligence, from the Central Committee of the French Communist Party, from Gaullist groups and from UK groups.